MIPPL/nephele-org-website/public/content/guides/how-to-use-a-bridge/index.md

 ## 5. Confirm the transaction in your wallet

-You will have to pay a fee in form of ETH for processing the transaction.
+You will have to pay a fee in form of NEPH for processing the transaction.

 ![Common interface for bridging tokens](./bridge3.png)